jimsnab/go-lane/README.md

 When spawining go routines, pass `l` around, or use one of the Derive functions when a new correlation ID is needed.

+Another lane can "tee" from a source lane.
+For example, it might be desired to tee a testing lane from a logging lane, and then a unit test can verify certain log messages occur during the test.

 # Types of Lanes
 * `NewLogLane` log messages go to the standard Go `log` infrastructure.
 Access the `log`